 Cost of Studying in Germany

 Germany is an extremely pocket-friendly country.
 One of the biggest attractions in Germany is the fact that there is no tuition fee in most of the universities.
 Most of the costs are covered by the state which means you will only have to pay a few hundred euros in semester fees.
 If you have gained a bachelor’s degree from Germany, a master’s degree is usually free.
 However, if you have earned your bachelor’s degree elsewhere, the fees vary from $24,400 to $36,600 at private universities.

 If you want to stay in Germany for more than 90 days, you are required to get a residence permit.
 A residence permit issued for a student is valid for two years.
 The cost of a residence permit is about 110 euros.
 It is best advised to apply for a residence permit as soon as you receive the admission letter from the university.
 While the EU nationals don’t require any specific permission, students from elsewhere would require applying for a residence permit after the completion of the course.

 The immigration laws in Germany permit the students to apply and get a residence permit for 18 months after the completion of the course.
 Another critical point to note is that unlike other countries, the permit does not come combined with the student visa.
 Even though you are allowed to take any job to support your stay in Germany, you will be asked to leave the country within 18 months if you don’t find a job related to your degree after completing your course.

-The future of students who do Master’s in Science from Germany is very promising.
-According to current figures, Germany has the second highest amount of engineering employees among all the employees in the European Union.
+The future of students who do a Master’s in Science from Germany is very promising.
+According to current figures, Germany has the second-highest amount of engineering employees among all the employees in the European Union.
 Foreigners are permitted to live and work in Germany while on average the salaries for MS postgraduates in engineering and experts are around 46,126 EUR/year.

 - Garbe, Lahmeyer & Co.